Mini-class

 Note: $k_2$ and $\frac{q_\theta}{\text{sg}(q_\theta)} k_3$ have identical gradients (sample-level equivalent).
 For on-policy, directly using $k_2$ is recommended as the simplest approach.

-Loss Form Pros Cons Rec.
+Loss Writing Pros Cons Rec.

 $\frac{q_\theta}{\mu} k_1$ Correct gradient (reverse KL), value unbiased Higher variance △

-$\frac{q_\theta}{\mu} k_2$ — Gradient corresponds to f-divergence (not reverse KL) ✗✗
+$\frac{q_\theta}{\mu} k_2$ — Gradient matches a local second-order surrogate, not reverse KL ✗✗

 $\text{sg}\left(\frac{q_\theta}{\mu}\right) k_2$ Correct gradient (reverse KL), low variance Value biased (but bias is minimal) ✓✓